 A program focusing on security policy, planning and operations dedicated to the protection of U.S. territory, assets, infrastructure, institutions and citizens from external threats.
 Includes instruction in national security policy, government relations, intelligence, law enforcement, security technology, communications and information technology, homeland security planning and operations, disaster planning and applications to specific threat scenarios.

-Students who are interested in Homeland Security can study up to a Masters degree.
-Right now, 2,114 students are granted some level of degree in Homeland Security around the US each year.
+Students who are interested in Homeland Security can study up to a Post masters certificate.
+Right now, 2,398 students are granted some level of degree in Homeland Security around the US each year.
 More students earn a degree in Homeland Security in the state of West Virginia than any other state.
 The average starting salary for a graduate with a bachelor's degree in Homeland Security is $41,340.

 Thinking about majoring in Homeland Security?
-Take a look at SUNY College of Technology at Canton or the University of New Hampshire at Manchester!
+Take a look at SUNY at Albany or Embry-Riddle Aeronautical University-Daytona Beach!
 These schools are some of the best campuses to pursue a degree in Homeland Security.
-Currently, SUNY College of Technology at Canton has 17 graduates earning a Bachelors degree in Homeland Security, while the University of New Hampshire at Manchester has 5 students receiving a Bachelors degree in Homeland Security.
+Currently, SUNY at Albany has 201 graduates earning a Bachelors degree in Homeland Security, while Embry-Riddle Aeronautical University-Daytona Beach has 61 students receiving a Bachelors degree in Homeland Security.
 Learn more about college options in the table below.

 The highest paying job for Homeland Security majors is First-Line Supervisors of Police and Detectives.
 But, another thing to think about is how many job openings there currently is.
 A job that is in high need that a degree in Homeland Security can prepare you for is First-Line Supervisors of Police and Detectives.